|

 consequence of our reductionist/local optima approach, the need to measure

-and manage everything everywhere because we don’t understand in that map of
+and manage everything everywhere because we don’t understand in that map of reality what is truly important and what is not.
+In the U.S.

-concept of “commander’s intent.”
+of “commander’s intent.”
+Knowing so

-communication be impossible, tactical decisions can still be made with some
+tactical decisions can still be made with some certainty (6).
+In our own

-own situations the act of defining; the system, the goal, the necessary
+situations the act of defining; the system, the goal, the necessary

-conditions, the fundamental operational
+conditions, the fundamental operational measurements, and the role of the

-sections to know their organizations intent and thus make tactical decisions
+intent and thus make tactical decisions with some certainty without recourse

-with some certainty without recourse to the commander all of the time.
-The synergy of maneuver warfare and Theory
+to the commander all of the time.
+The

-of Constraints has been recognized in general terms (7) as well as
+synergy of maneuver warfare and Theory of Constraints has been recognized in

-specifically in the case of strategy development (8).
+(8).
 If you are attracted to the concept of OODA and

 working inside the decision cycle of your opponent, then Theory of